Cincinesh/tue/README.md

 the root of this project is on your include path.
 For GCC and Clang, you might have to provide the compiler option `-std=c++14` or higher as well.

-Here's a small code example:
+Here's a small usage example:
 ```c++
 #include <tue/mat.hpp>
 #include <tue/quat.hpp>